gkaguirrelab/gkaModelEye/bench/README.md

 The contents of the directory are:

-- assembleOpticalSystem.m - Given an eye structure (SEE: `modelEyeParameters.m`) returns a opticalSystem.
+- assembleOpticalSystem.m - Given an eye structure (SEE: `modelEyeParameters.m`) returns an opticalSystem.
 The key `surfaceSetName` specifies which opticalSystem to generate (e.g., stopToCamera)- addBiconvexLens.m, addContactLens.m, addSpectacleLens.m, addStopAfter.m - Adds these surfaces to an optical system- findGlintRay.m, findPupilRay.m - Implements "inverse" ray-tracing.
 The compiled, MEX versions of these routines are stored in the `bin` directory.- reverseSystemDirection.m - Swaps the valid direction for ray-tracing of an opticalSystem variable.